Osinachi Ohale: Super Falcons defender joins CD Tacon from Vaxjo | Goal.com

 Having completed her move to Tacon, the defender has expressed gratitude to her former Swedish club Vaxjo and is eager to impress in Spain.

-Tacon, who have been taken over by Real Madrid but will officially take effect next year, will be the fifth club for Ohale who began her career with Delta Queens.
+Tacon, who have been taken over by Real Madrid but will officially take effect next year, will be the sixth club for Ohale who began her career with Delta Queens.

 She will be the fourth Nigerian to seal a permanent switch to Spain this summer after Asisat Oshoala to Barcelona, Peace Efih to Sporting de Huelva and Chidinma Okeke to Madrid.